Background pattern

 3. How to Use Azithromycin Altan

-Your doctor will determine the most suitable dose and duration of treatment for you, based on your condition and response to treatment.
+Your doctor will determine the most suitable dose and treatment duration for you, according to your condition and response to treatment.

-The medication will be administered through intravenous infusion for at least 60 minutes.
+It will be administered intravenously over at least 60 minutes.

-As a general rule, the recommended dose of the medication and the frequency of administration is as follows:
+As a general rule, the recommended dose of the medicine and the frequency of administration are as follows:

 Adults (including elderly patients):